Phazyck/MDS-handin-4/README.md

 ###TODO
 ####Test cases - Describe test cases:
+ 1. Submit, fail, resubmit and pass a hand-in.
- 1. Execute a task.
+   1. Execute "handin-01".
-  * Description...
+   2. Execute "review-01".
+   3. Execute "reject-01".
+   4. Execute "handin-01".
+   5. Execute "review-01".
+   6. Execute "approve-01".
+   7. Execute "qualify-for-exam".
  2. Try to produce a deadlock.
-  * Description...
- 3. Test case 3.
- 4. etc...
+   1. I dunno...
+ 3. Execute a review before handing in.
+   1. Execute "review-01".

 ####Candidate classes - Define possibly missing classes:
- 1. A super class for both Client and Server, implementing common UDP functionality?
+ 1. An abstract super class, UdpEntity, for both UdpManagerClient and UdpManagerServer, implementing common UDP functionality?
- 2. Candidate class 2.
+ 2. A class AsyncManager, that manages tasks asynchronously.
- 3. etc...

 ####Candidate methods - Define interfaces for a class:
- 1. Client - void send(String request) - sends a request to the server through UDP.
+ 1. UdpEntity - void send(String request) - sends a request to the server through UDP.
- 2. Server - String receive() - receives and returns a request from the client through UDP.
+ 2. UdPEntity - String receive() - receives and returns a request from the client through UDP.
- 3. Class - type method(args) - description.
- 4. etc...

 ####Class requirements - Describe requirements for a class:
- 1. Client and Server must communicate using UDP.
+ 1. UdpManagerClient and UdpManagerServer must communicate using UDP.
- 2. Server must allow multiple clients at the same time.
+ 2. UdpManagerServer must be able to handle requests from multiple UdpManagerClients.
  3. The Tasks must be managed synchronously.
- 4. Candidate requirement 4.
- 5. etc...

 ####Delegate Class - Assign class development to team members:
- 1. Class 1 => Member 1
+ 1. Console => Oliver
- 2. Class 2 => Member 2
- 3. etc...

 ##Package Overview